 Caregiver respite is temporary help to provide a break to primary caregivers.
 This can be during the day, evening or weekend, and can be in-home or out-of-home.

 Funding (up to $2,500) can be used to develop a person-directed plan that builds on the individual’s strengths and interests and identifies supports to help them achieve their goals.
 These supports can be purchased from independent planners, facilitators or developmental services agencies.

-Funding can cover some employer costs (e.g., Canada Pension Plan contributions, Employment Insurance, etc.) and some administrative supports (e.g. bank fees, bookkeeping, etc.).
+Funding (up to 10%) can be used to cover some employer costs (e.g., Canada Pension Plan contributions, Employment Insurance, etc.) and some administrative supports (e.g. bank fees, bookkeeping, etc.).

 Some of the items not covered under the Program include:

 Please note: This is not a complete list of expenses that are not covered.
-For a full list of what is and is not covered under the Passport program, please see the guidelines.
+For more information about how your Passport funding can be used, please see the guidelines.

 Developmental Services Ontario (DSO) is the access point for adult developmental services funded by the Ministry of Children, Community and Social Services (MCCSS) in Ontario.
 There are nine DSO locations across the province.